ARION

 “Is it another rogue meteor?
 There are thousands of rocks out in the asteroid belt.”

-“This one is coming in sun-side from above the plane of the ecliptic, so it may be an asteroid with a wide eccentric orbit around 51 Pegasi, rather than drifting in from the outer system belt.”
+“This one is coming in sun-side from above the plane of the ecliptic, so it could possibly be an asteroid with a wide eccentric orbit around 51 Pegasi, rather than drifting in from the outer system belt.”

 “Are you suggesting action?”